giggsey/libphonenumber-for-php/README.md

 ## Installation

 PHP versions 5.3 up to PHP 7 are currently supported.
-HHVM is not yet supported.
+HHVM is also supported.

 The PECL [mbstring](http://php.net/mbstring) extension is required.